davro/fabrication/README.md

 	?>

-Templating engine example assigning a #key,value pair to a html elements value, identified by the elements id.
+Example assigning a #key,value pair to a html elements value, identified by the elements id.

     <?php